HankB/ESP32-RTOS-template/README.md

 Unless required by applicable law or agreed to in writing, this software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.*

+NB This seems to be an ESP32 project and I do not see how to build it.